-The commercialization of Christmas in the light of — and in the wake of — industrial capitalism in the UK and US during the 19th century– is a very interesting subject matter.
+The commercialization of Christmas in the light of — and in the wake of — industrial capitalism in the UK and US during the 19th century is a very interesting subject matter.
 (At the end of this post there four links to worth-reading researches on this topic).
-However, to make a point regarding an evolving meaning of Christmas Holiday in that period, and its connection to market economy and culture, I would like to refer to a sharp essay “Concerning Christmas Giving” by Margaret Deland, that was published in 1904 in her book The Common Way and an American women’s popular magazine Harper’s Bazaar.
+To make a point regarding an evolving meaning of Christmas Holiday in that period and its connection to market economy and culture, I would like to refer to a sharp essay “Concerning Christmas Giving” by Margaret Deland, that was published in 1904 in her book The Common Way and an American women’s popular magazine Harper’s Bazaar.
 Deland was a recognized and important American novelist and poet which wrote about various issues of middle-class domesticity, and was also a women’s rights activist.

 In “Concerning Christmas Giving”, Deland vividly expressed her discontent with the changing essence of Christmas, and called on women to stand up against the consumerization and monetization of the holiday spirit and interpersonal relationships.

 “When we look seriously at the flippant degradation of Christmas, which has suddenly become so marked, and at the spiritual decadence which accompanies it, we shall probably, most of us, say that it is time to call a halt.
 This miserable and foolish business of giving because we have received, encouraged as it is by shopkeepers, fed by our own mean ambition and vanity, nourished by a paltry unwillingness to “be under obligations”, and by the mere fashion of the period which decrees Christmas excesses — this silly and fatiguing custom has got to stop — and women are the folk to stop it!
 Here is a reform fresh to our hands.
 Here is a work waiting for us.
 It needs common-sense, not legislation; it needs reverent souls, not political power.
 And the time is ripe for it now. (pp. 175-76)…